Fannon/u-he-preset-randomizer/README.md

 * Refine method of randomization:
   * "Clustered randomization", which keeps consistency within a module
   * "Stable mode", which doesn't introduce randomization into some parameters, which tend to produce unstable results, e.g. pitch.
 Which params those are, depends on synth.
+  * Figure out which parameters / section are not active in the patch and ignore them?
 * Add a fully interactive CLI mode.
 When no arguments are given, the user will be asked for all values, with some guidance.
+* Allow to pass one or multiple `.uhe-fav` files, which would either limit the presets for randomization or could be used as a selector which presets to merge (suggested by [AtomOfScent KVR User](https://www.kvraudio.com/forum/viewtopic.php?p=8898429#p8898429)).
 * Theoretically, a UI can be built on top, e.g. as an Electron application.
 But that would take significant amount of time, which I likely won't have.

 ## How to use